BiomedSciAI/biomed-multi-alignment/mammal/examples/scrna_cell_type/README.md

 # scRNA based cell type Annotation Prediction MAMMAL
-This directory contains code to fine-tune a MAMMAL model, as is available on [hugging face](https://huggingface.co/ibm-research/biomed.omics.bl.sm.ma-ted-458m) and to predict the cell type using the fine-tuned model
+This directory contains code to fine-tune a MAMMAL model, as is available on [hugging face](https://huggingface.co/ibm-research/biomed.omics.bl.sm.ma-ted-458m) and to predict the cell type using the fine-tuned model.

+Also included are scripts to build an AnnData

 ##  Description
 ### Input for fine-tune:
-The required input for the fine-tuning is an [AnnData](https://anndata.readthedocs.io/en/stable/) file with scRNA samples where:
+The required input for the fine-tuning is an [AnnData](https://anndata.readthedocs.io/en/stable/) structure saved in an h5ad (or similar) file.
+AnnData (for **Annotated Data**) is specifically designed for matrix-like data.
+You can find explanations on its structure of and specifically AnnData for scRNA-seq data in [this AnnData tutorial](https://anndata.readthedocs.io/en/stable/tutorials/notebooks/getting-started.html).

+ In scRNA-seq AnnData, each row corresponds to a cell with a barcode, and each column corresponds to a gene with a gene id.
+In addition to this, it may contain meta-data regarding the genes (like alternative gene symbols) or the observations (such as cell-type). `adata.X` contains the main data in a sparse cell-id by gene cell  data matrix which is typically the counts for the gene in the observation.

+ In this demo, the data is assumed to be in this format, and specifically:
-* Each single cell reading is a sample
+*  Each data observation represent the gene expression of a single cell.
-*  The samples have genes for variables
+*  The observations have a barcode id stored in `adata.obs_names`
+*  The variable names for each observation are the gene symbols, stored in `anndata.var_names`
-*  The values stored in the data part (`X` section) are counts for the gene in the sample
+*  The values stored in the data part (`adata.X` section) are counts for the relevant gene for the observation, and
+*  Only counts of genes are in the data vector - other variables must first be removed.
-*  The cell type of the sample is stored in the `obs['celltype']` observation for the sample.
+*  The cell type of the observations, of present, are stored in the `adata.obs['celltype']`.

+Note that all the names of genes and cell types need to be consistent with the format/naming schema in the tokenizer.

 ### Input for prediction:
 Similar to the input for fine-tuning, but the cell-types observations are not needed and will be ignored if present.

 ## Data and data preparation
-Input needs to be saved to an AnnData file (ending with `.h5ad`) with all the names of genes and cell types consistent with the format in the tokenizer
+Input needs to be packed to an AnnData file (ending with `.h5ad`) as described above.
+### Data Preprocessing
 The [data/process_h5ad_data.py](data/process_h5ad_data.py) script runs the data preprocessing needed to convert the raw counts to the expected input.
 This process consists of
  1. filtering the cells to remove cells with less then 200 different samples
  2. normalizing the total counts for all the reads of the cell to 1000